-c.
 Outreach, Advocacy and Public Education Program

-GMD3 is the local groundwater governance to establish the management, conservation and use policies that stabilize and improve agribusiness benefits relative to national and world markets for the welfare of southwest Kansas and for all citizens of Kansas.
+GMD3 is the locala groundwater governance management district established to establishpromote the management, conservation and use policies thatof the area groundwater resources to stabilize and improve agribusiness benefits relative to national and world markets for the welfare of southwest Kansas and for all citizens of Kansas.
 GMD3 has a basic responsibility to represent and inform members on local, statewide and national issues affecting the interests of property owners and water users (members) of the district.